CONTRACT: The CSE Entrepreneurship Program Agreement

 - The CSE Internship Supervisor is educated within business development.

 - It is the CSE Internship Supervisors’ role to discuss the proposed innovation, business model(s), problem area and challenges in applying theory in practise at a professional and academic level.

 - The Internship Supervision meetings will be facilitated in a group session together with the other CSE E-program interns.

 Industry Mentor Role and Assignments

-- The CSE staff will match the industry mentor with the student entrepreneur(s).
+- The CSE staff will match the industry mentor with the student entrepreneur(s) when relevant.